aws/copilot-cli/site/content/docs/developing/storage.en.md

 ```console
 $ copilot storage init -n my-cluster -t Aurora --serverless-version v1
 ```

+### Environment storage

+The `-l` flag is short for `--lifecycle`.
+In the examples above, the value to the `-l` flag is `workload`.
+This means that the storage resources will be created as a service addon or a job addon.
+The storage will be deployed when you run `copilot [svc/job] deploy`, and will be deleted when you run `copilot [svc/job] delete`.

+Alternatively, if you want your storage to persist even after you delete the service or the job, you can create an environment storage resource.
+An environment storage resource is created as an environment addon: it is deployed when you run
+`copilot env deploy`, and isn't deleted until you run `copilot env delete`.

 ## File Systems
 There are two ways to use an EFS file system with Copilot: using managed EFS, and importing your own filesystem.